kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   If you don't already have Anaconda installed, follow the instructions for downloading and installing it (for an individual) at [https://docs.anaconda.com/anaconda/install/mac-os/](https://docs.anaconda.com/anaconda/install/mac-os/).

-  If you do not have administrative privileges on your machine then you will have to ask your local IT for assistance installing it.
-If you do not have local IT assistance, then you will have to use either the Ceres HPC (if you have an account) or a personal computer.
+  If you do not have administrative privileges on your machine then you may have to ask your local IT for assistance installing it.
+If you do not have local IT assistance, then you can use either the Ceres HPC (if you have an account) or a personal computer.

   **2-3) Follow the instructions as best you can under "For Windows Machines"**

-  **Please try to troubeshoot the Mac installation on your own first, but contact Suzy Stillman and Kerrie Geil with a screenshot of your errors if you get stuck.**
+  **Please try to troubeshoot installation on your own or with assistance from local IT or other ARS staff**

-  sstillman dot jrn dot lter at gmail dot com, kerrie dot geil at usda dot gov

 ## For Windows Machines